 My Nonprofit Reviews

-Review for The Sold Project, Pleasanton, CA, USA
+Review for The Freedom Story (Formerly The SOLD Project), Oakland, CA, USA

 I support The SOLD Project 100%.
 I have sponsored a student in their program since 2009 and have witnessed the incredible work they do firsthand, both in my travels and later as a volunteer.
 When I first encountered SOLD in early 2009 I was immediately impressed by their focus on the prevention of child exploitation through education; almost no one else was doing that at the time.
 The fact that their entire prevention model was developed by locals and continues to be run by truly wonderful, dedicated people from among the Thai and hill tribe communities that they serve gives them immense credibility, and they've seen remarkable success.
 Through educational scholarships, mentors, trafficking awareness programs, and a truly robust Resource Center in the village, they've brought the school drop-out rate down from more than 50 percent to now less than 5 percent in the community.
 That's in less than five years.
 And now there are girls graduating from high school and pursuing university degrees.
 All of this was unheard of for this region before The SOLD Project came along.
 They're a relatively small organization, but they're making an incredible difference.
 And they only continue to grow.
 I can't wait to see where they go next.